MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/upgrading/migrating-security/index.md

  // Get the authenticated user name
 String userName = securityContext.getAuthenticatedUser().getDisplayName();
 ```

-[Build the adapter and deploy it to the server](../../adapters/creating-adapters/#build-and-deploy-adapters), using either Maven or the {{ site.data.keys.mf_cli }}.
+After you edit the adapter code, build the adapter and deploy it to the server by using either Maven or the {{ site.data.keys.mf_cli }}.
+For more information, see [Build and Deploy Adapters](../../adapters/creating-adapters/#build-and-deploy-adapters).

-## Migrating the client application
+### Migrating the client application
 {: #migrating-the-client-application }

-Next, we will migrate the client application.
-Refer to the migration cookbook for client application migration instructions.
-For the time being, comment out the code of the challenge handlers.
-We will fix the challenge handlers later.
-In the main HTML file of the app, index.html, put a comment around the lines that import the challenge handlers code.
+Next, migrate the client application.
+For detailed client-application migration instructions, see the [V8.0 migration cookbook](../migration-cookbook).
+This tutorial focuses on the migration of the security code.
+At this stage, exclude the challenge-handler code by editing the application's main HTML file, **index.html**, to add a comment around the lines that import the challenge-handler code:

 ```html
 <!--